Geemarn/github-repo-explorer/README.md

 #### Locally

-To start the development server in staging mode, run the following command:
+To start the development server, run the following command:

 ```bash
 yarn dev
 ```

-This will serve the app at `http://localhost:3000`
+This will serve the app at [http://localhost:3000](`http://localhost:3000)

 ### Testing the Code

-To run the test suite:
+To run the test suites:

 #### Unit test